abellsk/Hypeaholic/README.md

 - As a consumer who wants to buy hypebeast clothings, I can head to this website, browse and purchase clothes from there.
 - As a consumer who wants to know what is the latest fashion trend, I can read up articles that are constantly updated on the website.

+We want our website to be as minimalistic, luxurious and premium as possible.
+As such our website is neat and tidy with smooth animations and beautiful colors.

 # Features
 - In the index and signup pages, users are able to create accounts and login to the website.
 - We have a daily Spin the wheel function, where users can login daily into the website to spin for rewards.
 Rewards such as a $5 Off voucher which can benefit them at their next purchase.